K-Murali/Blogger/README.md

      Userprofile

-    This page shows all the events conducted by a particular department.

 <img src="screenshots/DepartmentHomePage.png" alt="DepartmentHomePage" title="DepartmentHomePage">

      Login Page

-    This page allows the department heads to login to their respective account.
-He can create, edit and also see the feedback given by the students for an event.

 <img src="screenshots/CreatePostPage.png" alt="CreatePostPage" title="CreatePostPage">

     Post Page

-    This is page to create a post by Department head.

 <img src="screenshots/DepartmentLogin.png" alt="DepartmentLogin" title="DepartmentLogin">

-     Admin Home Page

-    Admin is the last level of heirarchy who accepts the requests.
-Department head creates the post, whenever he creates or edits the request is sent to admin, he has to accept the request, only then it will be visible to the student.

 <img src="screenshots/AdminHomePage.png" alt="AdminHomePage" title="AdminHomePage">